 A: No–these classes are for ages 12 and up only.
 We sometimes take younger children, but only with prior approval.
 Please do not sign your child up if he or she is younger than 12 unless you have received permission.

 Q: What should I wear?

 A: Anything that allows freedom of movement is great.
 Leave jewelry, belts, and other dangly accessories at home, and tie up your hair if it’s long.
 Some students find compression clothing helpful.
 Thin-soled, canvas shoes (such as Converse or martial arts shoes) are best for wheeling, but you can get by with general athletic/tennis shoes as well.

 Q: What if I can’t make one of the class sessions?

-A: That’s okay, but you will still have to pay the rate for the full multi-week session OR $20 per class drop-in, whichever is most economical for you.
+A: That’s okay, but you will still have to pay the rate for the full multi-week session OR work out a reduced fee up front with the instructor.

 Q: Do I have to be in shape?